 Julie: And he’s learning.
 He’s in a big learning curve.
 And some bishops are more willing to learn and be taught than others.
 We know that because they are people.
 Sometimes even as Relief Society General President, [00:26:00] I’d come in my office and stand in front of my secretary and roll my eyes and say, “This work would be so much easier if we didn’t have to deal with people.”

-When I started out as General President Relief Society, I was definitely not a finished product in that calling.
-I was a true beginner and I knew a little bit more when I was released.
+When I started out as General President of the Relief Society, I was definitely not a finished product in that calling.
+I was a true beginner, and I knew a little bit more when I was released.

-Kurt: It sounds like you’re saying that, I mean, we have to take a step back and realize, “Oh, that the bishop is some of the under construction as well.
+Kurt: It sounds like you’re saying that, I mean, we have to take a step back and realize, “Oh, that the bishop is under construction as well.
 I mean, we’re all developing.”

 Sometimes it’s asking inspired questions of the bishop.
 “Bishop, I know you care about your calling in this ward.
 When you can’t sleep at night, what are you worried about?”

 Julie: Think of him as a person.
 “What keeps you awake at night because I’d like to help you with that?
 You set me apart to help and let me help with what’s worrying you.”
 Then you can say, “These are the things that are keeping me awake at night.
 Does any of that bother you?”
 If he says, “That’s not a problem,” then say, “Okay, I’ll worry about something else.”